 Ph.
 D. Thesis in Cheminformatics: Big Data and Artificial Intelligence:

-A graduate student position is open starting 2018 to carry out a Ph.D. thesis in cheminformatics, with emphasis on big data.
-Applicants must hold a Master's degree in chemistry, biochemistry, informatics, mathematics, or related areas, and have a strong interest in computational work, including programming and data management.
+A graduate student position is open starting spring 2024 to carry out a Ph.D. thesis in cheminformatics, with emphasis on big data and artificial intelligence.
+Applicants must hold a master’s degree in chemistry, pharmacy, computer science, mathematics, or related areas.
+A strong background in code writing (Python) and data management is required.

 The project focuses on developing the chemical space project dealing with the GDB databases and the selection of relevant synthetic targets.
 Recent publications of the group on this topic: